SE-UP/RSE-UP/_sources/chapters/python_packaging.md

 we need to host it online.
 A common option for Python projects is [Read the Docs](https://docs.readthedocs.io/en/latest/), which is a community-supported site that hosts software documentation free of charge.

-Just as continuous integration systems automatically re-test things ([Chapter CI/CD - Testing CLI](https://se-up.github.io/RSE-UP/chapters/advanced_cicd.html), Read the Docs integrates with GitHub so that documentation is automatically re-built every time updates are pushed to the project's GitHub repository.
+Just as continuous integration systems automatically re-test things ([Chapter CI/CD](https://se-up.github.io/RSE-UP/chapters/introduction/cicd.html), Read the Docs integrates with GitHub so that documentation is automatically re-built every time updates are pushed to the project's GitHub repository.
 If we register for Read the Docs with our GitHub account,